 AMAT's SMR Rating (24) in the Electronic Production Equipment industry is significantly better than the same rating for AEHR (95).
 This means that AMAT’s stock grew significantly faster than AEHR’s over the last 12 months.

-AMAT's Price Growth Rating (2) in the Electronic Production Equipment industry is in the same range as AEHR (34).
-This means that AMAT’s stock grew similarly to AEHR’s over the last 12 months.
+AMAT's Price Growth Rating (2) in the Electronic Production Equipment industry is somewhat better than the same rating for AEHR (35).
+This means that AMAT’s stock grew somewhat faster than AEHR’s over the last 12 months.

 | AEHR | AMAT | |